15 Most Unique Beaches in the World

 Hot Water Beach is located in New Zealand, 175 kilometers from Auckland.
 The drive from Auckland takes about 2 hours.

-6).
-Maho Beach, Caribbean Islands
+6) Maho Beach, Caribbean Islands

 How to get there?

-7).
-Pig Beach, Bahamas
+7) Pig Beach, Bahamas

 How to get there?

-8).
-Jökulsárlón Beach, Iceland
+8) Jökulsárlón Beach, Iceland

 How to get there?

-9).
-Shell Beach, Australia
+9) Shell Beach, Australia

 How to get there?

-10).
-Cathedral Beach, Spain
+10) Cathedral Beach, Spain

 Spain is home to quite a few cathedrals, but there is only one Cathedral Beach, also known as Playa de Las Catedrales.
 This dramatic 1.5 km stretch of beach near Ribadeo is lined with a stunning row of giant underwater arches and intricate Gothic-style caves.
-The formations are a natural work of art and the towering arches and flying buttresses are as exquisite as any cathedral built by man.
+The formations are a natural work of art, and the towering arches and flying buttresses are as exquisite as any cathedral built by man.

 How to get there?

-11).
-Green Sand Beach, Hawaii
+11) Green Sand Beach, Hawaii

 Located near the southernmost point of Hawaii, the Green Sand Beach is carpeted with green sandbanks.
 The distinctive verdant green color of Papakolea Beach is due to the abundance of the crystal mineral olivine mixed with the fine sand.
-The green-colored sand was deposited by the age-old volcanic activity of Mauna Loa, the world’s largest volcano.
+Green-colored sand was deposited by the age-old volcanic activity of Mauna Loa, the world’s largest volcano.
 Olivia is a type of magnesium mineral formed when lava cools in seawater.
-Because olivine silicates are heavier than other volcanic debris, they do not wash out to seas as easily as lighter crystals.
+Because olivine silicates are heavier than other volcanic debris, they do not wash out to the seas as easily as lighter crystals.
 So, as the waves sweep away the rest, the beach becomes greener.

 How to get there?

-12).
-Koekohe Beach (Moeraki Boulders), New Zealand
+12) Koekohe Beach (Moeraki Boulders), New Zealand

 If you’re looking for a unique beach destination, Koekohe Beach on New Zealand’s Otago Coast should be on your list.
-Moeraki Beach is best known for its massive spherical boulders scattered across the beach.
-Each rocky sphere is an unusual shape and size, weighing several tons and standing up to two meters tall.
+Moerak Beach is best known for its massive spherical boulders scattered across the beach.
+Each rocky sphere is unusual in shape and size, weighing several tons and standing up to two meters tall.
 The mysterious boulders on the beach look out of place, but they weren’t put there by humans.
 Scientists believe the huge boulders are calcite concretions that formed approximately 5 million years ago.
 Years of calcification, weathering, and shore erosion gradually revealed and shaped the boulders.
 The Moeraki Boulders are sometimes referred to as “Dragon’s Eggs” or “Dinosaur’s Eggs” because of the way their calcified outer layer has cracked open on top.
-The best times to visit Koekohe Beach are early morning or late afternoon when the shores are bathed in soft light.
+The best times to visit Koekohe Beach are early morning or late afternoon, when the shores are bathed in soft light.

 How to get there?

-13).
-Benagil Sea Cave Beach, Portugal
+13) Benagil Sea Cave Beach, Portugal

 How to get there?

-14).
-Scala Dei Turchi, Italy
+14) Scala Dei Turchi, Italy

 How to get there?

-15).
-Giant’s Causeway Beach, Ireland
+15) Giant’s Causeway Beach, Ireland

 How to get there?